Overview for West Coast and Mountains of Crete

 Electric supply and plugs: 220V, 50Hz, two-pin round plugs.

 Currency: Euro (€).
 We strongly advise taking adequate cash for your daily requirements.
-Banks and ATMs are not available outside of Ioannina but credit/debit card payments are accepted in most places.
+Banks and ATMs are not available outside of big towns but credit/debit card payments are accepted in most places.

-Cost of living: in Greece is cheaper than in the UK.
+Cost of living: in Greece it is cheaper than in the UK.
 Some sample prices follow:

 - A 3-course meal in a standard restaurant: 12€